anugrahk21/Project-Cerberus/README.md

 **Q: "What is the business impact of this security architecture?"**

-*A:* "This system directly addresses the **'Fear of Deployment'** that stalls AI adoption in enterprises.
+*A:* "This system directly addresses the need for **Operational Resilience** that stalls AI adoption in enterprises.
+It mitigates the **extra cost** of security incidents and ensures that safety measures are not **overlooked** during rapid deployment.
 By providing a **Fail-Closed** and **False-Positive Resistant** layer, it allows companies to deploy LLMs confidently, knowing that:
 1.  **Brand Reputation** is protected from 'jailbreak' screenshots.
 2.  **Data Privacy** is enforced before data leaves the perimeter.
 3.  **Operational Costs** are reduced by blocking malicious traffic early.